OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-error-handling.md

 # Error handling

-When you build an add-in using the Excel JavaScript API, be sure to include error handling logic to account for runtime errors.
+When you build an add-in using the Excel JavaScript API, be sure to include error handling logic to prevent runtime error messages.
 Doing so is critical, due to the asynchronous nature of the API.

 **Note**: For more information about the **sync()** method and the asynchronous nature of Excel JavaScript API, see [Excel JavaScript API core concepts](excel-add-ins-core-concepts.md).